tormigit/FMImporter/README.md

 > Track your Football Manager squad across seasons — right in your browser.

-FMImporter is a lightweight, client-side web app that lets you import Football Manager HTML exports, track player development over time, and plan your squad with a drag-and-drop builder.
+App is online at https://seljenes.no/fmimporter is a lightweight, client-side web app that lets you import Football Manager HTML exports, track player development over time, and plan your squad with a drag-and-drop builder.
 No server.
 No login.
 No data leaves your machine.

 ---